awsdocs/amazon-ec2-user-guide/doc_source/configuring-instance-metadata-service.md

 By default, the response to `PUT` requests has a response hop limit \(time to live\) of `1` at the IP protocol level\.
 You can adjust the hop limit using the `modify-instance-metadata-options` command if you need to make it larger\.
 For example, you might need a larger hop limit for backward compatibility with container services running on the instance\.
 For more information, see [modify\-instance\-metadata\-options](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-metadata-options.html) in the *AWS CLI Command Reference*\.

-## Transitioning to Using Instance Metadata Service Version 2<a name="instance-metadata-transition-to-version-2"></a>
+## Transitioning to using Instance Metadata Service Version 2<a name="instance-metadata-transition-to-version-2"></a>

 Use of Instance Metadata Service Version 2 \(IMDSv2\) is optional\.
 Instance Metadata Service Version 1 \(IMDSv1\) will continue to be supported indefinitely\.
 If you choose to migrate to using IMDSv2, we recommend that you use the following tools and transition path\.